linode/docs/docs/websites/chef/setting-up-chef-ubuntu-14-04.md

 		rm chef-server-core_*.deb

-4. Run the `chef-server-ctl` command to start the Chef Server services:
+4. Run the `chef-server-ctl` command to start the Chef server services:

 		sudo chef-server-ctl reconfigure

 ### Create a User and Organization

-1. In order to link workstations and nodes to the Chef Server, administrators and an organization need to be created with their associated RSA private keys.
+1. In order to link workstations and nodes to the Chef server, administrators and an organization need to be created with their associated RSA private keys.
 From the home directory, create a `.chef` directory to store the keys:

 		mkdir .chef